Accessories first

 1. Accessories and supplies first

-Prioritize non-prescription shopping paths where users already know their machine, mask family, or replacement need.
+Prioritize non-prescription shopping pages for users who already know their machine, mask family, or replacement need.

 2. Lead generation where fit is unclear